PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/chapter2.md

 Depending on your machine training can take a long time.
 On my machine it took a bit under 15 minutes.

 ### How good is the recommender?
-So we are sitting at a bar with our friends, all of whom also built recommenders and we get to arguing about whose recommender is better.
+So we are sitting at a bar with our friends, all of whom also built recommenders for the Movie Lens data and we get to arguing about whose recommender is better.
 Is there an objective measure we could use to settle the argument?
-A bit ago we talked about using a distance measure--if Jake's real rating of Taylor Swift was a 5 and our recommender predicted a 4.5 and Mary's recommender predicted a 4.75--Mary's recommendation is better since it is closer to the real rating.
-But maybe Jake's rating of Taylor Swift  was a fluke and our recommender would do better with some other rating.
+A bit ago we talked about using a distance measure—if Jake's real rating of Taylor Swift was a 5 and our recommender predicted a 4.5 and Mary's recommender predicted a 4.75—Mary's recommendation is better since it is closer to the real rating.
+But maybe Jake's rating of Taylor Swift  was a fluke and our recommender would do better with some other rating—say Clara's rating of Jhené Aiko.
 So we will test on a set of data where we know the ratings.
 Plus, we will test on data that hasn't been seen by the recommender.
-XXX.
 And we will compute the average distance between our estimate and the real value.
 This is called root-mean-square-deviation and the formula is as follows:

 $$